Goran Bogdan

 Goran Bogdan (born 2 October 1980) is a Croatian actor.
-He has appeared in more than 40 films since 2005.
+He has appeared in more than 40 films since 2005, including the Academy Award-nominated The Man Who Could Not Remain Silent (2024).

 He has appeared in some American and English films and TV series such as the 2012 film Goltzius and the Pelican Company, and the third season of the television series Fargo.
 He starred in the 2015 TV series The Last Panthers, alongside Samantha Morton and John Hurt.

-Early life
+Early life and career

-Goran Bogdan was born 2 October 1980 in Lištica (today Široki Brijeg) to Croatian parents.
-He finished at Faculty of Economics and Business at University of Zagreb, then he started his acting career in The Zagreb Youth Theater.
-He currently resides in Zagreb, Croatia.
+Goran Bogdan was born 2 October 1980 in Lištica (today Široki Brijeg) in Herzegovina to ethnic Croat parents.
+He graduated at Faculty of Economics and Business of University of Zagreb, and started his acting career in The Zagreb Youth Theater.
+He later enrolled at Academy of Dramatic Arts, from which he graduated in 2012.

 In 2013, he was named the theatre actor of the year by the Teatar.hr Awards.
 For his role in the Branko Schmidt film Agape, he won the 2017 Vladimir Nazor Award for excellence in film.
-His role in the 2020 film Otac earned him universal acclaim and made history by becoming the first Croatian actor nominated at the European Film Awards for Best Actor.
+His role in the 2020 film Father earned him universal acclaim and made history by becoming the first Croatian actor nominated at the European Film Awards for Best Actor.

-He provided the voice of McBunny in the Croatian-language version of Garfield 2.
+He currently resides in Zagreb, Croatia.